silviotorre/AgilePrompt/README.md

 Finally, the function creates a new paragraph element and sets its text content to the prompt message.
 The paragraph element is then appended to the end of the document body.

+### UML Diagram

-Here's a UML diagram to illustrate the class structure of this code:
+Here's a UML diagram to illustrate the structure of this code:

          +--------------------------+
          |      EventTarget         |